-Google rumored to be crafting Android-powered watch, game console and new Nexus QAlex Wagner - Deputy Managing Editor, News Desk
+Google rumored to be crafting Android-powered watch, game console and new Nexus QAlex Wagner - Editorial Director of News and Content

 After trying its hand at creating an Android-powered media streamer last year, it appears that Google may now be working to create some other non-mobile Android hardware.
 Sources speaking to The Wall Street Journal claim that Google is currently developing a wristwatch and a game console, both of which will run its Android mobile operating system.
 The company is said to be working on these devices in an effort to counter new products that it thinks Apple will unveil in the future, such an Apple TV that can play video games.
 Details on Google's smartwatch and console are light, but the watch is expected to connect to a smartphone using Bluetooth.